movsb/http2tcp/README.md

 # http2tcp

-**http2tcp** is a simple client & server program that turns a HTTP connection to a TCP connection.
+**http2tcp** is a simple client & server program that turns an HTTP connection to a TCP connection.

-This is kind of useful if you want hide all ports traffic other than the standard well-known ports 80 and 443.
+This is kind of useful if you want to hide all ports traffic other than the standard well-known ports 80 and 443.

 ## Usage